 DIFFERENTIATION

-Collective worship enables each child to participate and respond to liturgy and worship in an appropriate way to their age and maturity but also using a formal and reflective prayer in a variety to suit the needs of our children and allow them to worship in ways in which they feel comfortable.
-Class collective worship is planned by and accessible to all children in our school.
+Prayer and liturgy enables each child to participate and respond to liturgy and prayer in an appropriate way to their age and maturity.
+Formal and reflective prayer is used in a variety of ways to suit the needs of our children and allow them to worship in ways in which they feel comfortable.
+Prayer, liturgy and celebration of the word is planned by and accessible to all children in our school.